 The basic process is read, review, read, review.
-I do this to prime my memory with what I’ve learned in the past (maybe even just the day before) and I’ve found that it really helps me “knit” the book together in my mind.
+I do this to prime my memory with what I’ve learned in the past (maybe even just the day before).

-Instead, I combine each technique above, reading some of the books in the field front to back, and others more surgically, and putting it all into Readwise to reference/search, Anki to make sure I know it, and my to-do list to act upon.
-This allows me to simultaneously build out a large reference catalog in Readwise and mentally knit together all the ideas using Anki.
+Instead, I combine each technique above, reading some of the books in the field front to back, and others more surgically, and putting it all into Readwise to reference/search.
+This allows me to simultaneously build out a large reference catalog in Readwise and mentally knit together all.

-I use the natural gravitation toward that one book I’m interested in to catapult me into the topic, and once I’ve tired of that book for the day, I’m mentally primed to continue delving into the topic with other books in the pile.
-Even if I’m just surgically pulling interesting pieces from the index.
+I use the natural gravitation toward that one book I’m interested in to catapult me into the topic.
+Once I’ve tired of that book for the day, I’m mentally primed to continue delving into the topic with other books in the pile.

-Regardless of how I’m reading—whether I’m reading one book from front to back, or reading multiple books across a topic— this process has changed my relationship to my library.
-It’s gone from something that I use to store books to something that I continually interact with and use in my day to day life to solve problems or push my thinking forward.
+Regardless of how I’m reading, this process has changed my relationship to my library.
+It’s gone from something that I use to store books to something that I continually interact with.